alexmallet/TicTacToeIced/README.md

 ## Features
 - [x] Two players game:
   * It offers a platform for two players to battle each other, with the game ending once a definitive winner is crowned or a draw is settled.
-- [ ] One player game:
+- [ ] Single player game:
-  * The one player is a player agains the computer but again, with the game ending once a definitive winner is crowned or a draw is settled.
+  * In single-player mode, the player competes against the computer.
+The game concludes either when a definitive winner is determined or when a draw is reached.
   - [ ] Level Easy
   - [ ] Level Medium
   - [ ] Leve Hard